Better Safety Info in Pregnancy Starts with Your Referral

 Do you have materials I can use to educate my patients or colleagues about your studies?

 Yes!
 We can provide you with patient-friendly materials for your office, such as brochures (in English & Spanish), a fact sheet about Pregnancy Study Participation and referral cards that you can hand to your patients.
 We also have informational materials for other healthcare providers.
-You can order materials by visiting our Material Request Form or by contacting our Research Team via email at MotherToBaby@health.ucsd.edu.
+Health providers can order materials by visiting our Material Request Form or by contacting our Research Team via email at MotherToBaby@health.ucsd.edu.

 See our complete list of Frequently Asked Questions for Healthcare Providers.